ngbountos/ngbountos.github.io/_publications/Synthetic_Real_InSAR.md

 title: "Learning class prototypes from Synthetic InSAR with Vision Transformers"
 collection: publications
 permalink: /publication/Synthetic_Real_InSAR_Adaptation
-excerpt: 'This paper proposes an effective way to extract knowledge from synthetically generated InSAR data that can generalize to the real domain without any human supervision.'
 date: 2022
 venue: ''
 paperurl: 'https://arxiv.org/pdf/2201.03016.pdf'